stratdev3/SimpleW/readme.md

 #### Subclass

-A better approach of adding some logic code to all your controllers is by extending the `Controller` class.
+A better approach for adding some logic code to all your controllers is by extending the `Controller` class.

 Example using a `BaseController` class that contains common code to all controllers.